tori-miller/Ti64-VPSC-CoRotation-Analysis/README.md

 # Ti VPSC CoRotation Analysis
  Code to run and analyze VPSC for alpha-beta Ti alloys in compression

+Code is broken into three parts: variable declarations (for conventionally modified parameters), Running the VPSC simulations across orientation space, and Analyzing and plotting the VPSC output files.
+The relevant files for each of these three are listed below.

 Variable Declarations are found in InitializeParameters.m Run VPSC simulations using RunVPSC.m
 Analyze and plot the data using AnalyzeVPSC.m